JacobPaxton/data_science_notes/frontend_notes.md

 - Display script-disabled content: `<noscript>text_here</noscript>` (common use: "Please enable Javascript")
 - Javascript actions are always followed by semicolon (few exceptions, just use semicolon every time)
 - Functions work just like in other languages but with this syntax (definition): `function nameHere() { action; }`
+    * Curly brackets are called "statement blocks"; these should be used almost always!
     - Can simplify functions like this: `newfunc = () => { statements_here; }` or even simpler: `newfunc = () => returned_thing`
 ### Javascript Specifics
 - Javascript restricted keywords: var let const if switch for function return try